All Episodes

 It's coming.

-Well, I listen, I have chronicled Vince.
+Listen, I have chronicled, Vince.

-Um, the 2000 James Bird ad.
+The 2000 James Byrd ad.

-No, he didn't, but he supported the death penalty for the evil perpetrators that dragged this innocent man to his death.
+But he supported the death penalty for the evil perpetrators that dragged this innocent man to his death.

 He supported the death penalty.

-That was dishonest, or Al Gore going out there in front of predominantly black audiences and and changing his tone, his pitch, his cadence, and and uh and I guess doing his best to sound like he's a preacher and Republicans at the wrong agenda for African Americans.
+Or Al Gore going out there in front of predominantly black audiences and changing his tone, his pitch, his cadence, and I guess doing his best to sound like he's a preacher.

 I don't even want to count you in the census.

-Uh okay, I don't want to ever be friends with anybody that's racist.
+Okay, I don't want to ever be friends with anybody that's racist.

 And I don't know these people that he's talking about.

-Republicans are racist, sexist, misogynists, homophobic, xenophobic, islamophobic.
+Republicans are racist, sexist, misogynist, homophobic, xenophobic, Islamophobic.

 It's just a lie.

-Well, there's a purpose, yeah, because but but now here's the question, though.
+Yeah, because now here's the question, though.

-Every big city that has been run by liberal democrats for decades.
+Every big city that has been run by liberal Democrats for decades.

 What do we see, Vince?

-And here's the thing the funny thing is that every time we show up and say, hey, these schools are failing.
+The funny thing is that every time we show up and say, hey, these schools are failing.

 They've been failing for the last 20 years.